-Depression can cause debilitating fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.
+Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

-In this article, learn about the link between depression and fatigue, as well as how to cope.
+In this article, learn about the link between depression and fatigue, and get some tips on how to cope.

-People with depression are more likely to experience fatigue, and people with chronic fatigue are more likely to become depressed, creating a cycle that can be hard to break.
+People with depression are more likely to experience fatigue, and chronic fatigue can increase the risk of depression.
+This bidirectional relationship creates a cycle that can be hard to break.

-Even if a person with depression is getting enough sleep, they may not wake up feeling refreshed because the quality of sleep is often lower than that experienced by a person who does not have depression.
+Even if a person with depression is getting enough sleep, they may not wake up feeling refreshed.
+People with depression often have a lower quality of sleep than those without this condition.

 Insomnia means having trouble falling asleep or staying asleep.
 Hypersomnia refers to excessive sleepiness.

 Obstructive sleep apnea is another sleep disorder that has links with depression.
-One 2015 study found that depression is common in people with sleep apnea and that it affects the severity of sleep apnea.
+A 2015 study found that depression is common in people with sleep apnea and that it relates to the severity of sleep apnea.

-Furthermore, the study found that treating the sleep apnea improved depression symptoms.
+Furthermore, the study found that treating sleep apnea improved depression symptoms.

 Researchers have long speculated about whether diet affects mental health.
-One recent meta-analysis looked at multiple studies for a link between diet and depression risk.
+A

-The report found some evidence that higher quality diets, such as those that include anti-inflammatory foods, may lower some people’s risk for depression.
-However, more research needs to be done
+The report found some evidence that diets that include more anti-inflammatory foods may lower some people’s risk for depression.
+However, more research is necessary to confirm these findings.

-A second meta-analysis also associated specific diet patterns with an increased risk for depression.
-In particular, researchers found that Western-style diets containing red meat, processed meats, refined grains, sweets, and other unhealthful foods may increase the risk for symptoms of depression in some people.
+A second meta-analysis also associated specific dietary patterns with an increased risk for depression.
+In particular, the researchers found that Western-style diets containing red and processed meats, refined grains, sweets, high fat dairy, and other unhealthful foods may increase the risk for symptoms of depression in some people.

-Stress can affect levels of serotonin and dopamine, which are chemicals in the brain that play an essential part in regulating mood and energy.
+Stress can affect the levels of serotonin and dopamine.
+These are neurotransmitters in the brain that play an essential part in regulating mood and energy.

-These stressful life events can include the end of a relationship or close friendship, death of a loved one, significant financial loss, job changes, and health-related events, such as a cancer diagnosis.
+These stressful life events can include the end of a relationship or close friendship, the death of a loved one, significant financial loss, a job change, and health-related events, such as a cancer diagnosis.

 The same research suggests that stress can also cause inflammation in the body, which can lead to hypersomnia and fatigue.
-It may also cause a person to withdraw from social activities and have problems thinking clearly.
+It may also lead to a person withdrawing from social activities and having difficulty thinking clearly.

-Antidepressants work by acting on the brain’s neurotransmitters to help them do a better job of regulating a person’s mood.
+Antidepressants work by acting on the brain’s neurotransmitters to help them regulate a person’s mood more effectively.
 Some antidepressants, however, can cause significant fatigue.

-Chronic fatigue can lead to a more prolonged, severe depression and increased medical costs, according to a 2015 study.
-The study surveyed 1,982 people with depression, 653 of whom had significant fatigue.
+Chronic fatigue can lead to more severe depression and increased medical costs, according to a

-The people with fatigue had greater severity of depression, pain, sleep problems, and anxiety.
-People with fatigue also reported using more medication, and their socioeconomic status appeared to be lower compared to those without fatigue.
+The people with fatigue had greater severity of depression, pain, sleep problems, and anxiety than those without fatigue.
+They also reported using more medication, and their socioeconomic status appeared to be lower.

 Ways to help manage depression fatigue include: